jduthon/SwiftGuideline/README.md

 * ### Variables

-For classes or structure variable start with a lower case letter.
+Classes or structure variables should start with a lower case letter.
-For scope variable, prefix it by 'l'.
+Scope variables should be prefixed by 'l'.
-For parameters variable prefix it by 'p'.
+Parameters variables prefixed by 'p'.

 **Preferred:**